 Detroit art is vital.
 Cranbrook, as a degree-granting institution, is at the center of art and design excellence.
-Now it is also at the center of controversy, according to my student discussions.
+Now it is also at the center of controversy, according to student discussions.
 Heavy-handed self-righteousness arrived on campus ten days ago.

 These aggressive police actions triggered a series of reactions: Student letters expressing their distress and expectations.
 Manipulative changes to letters after they were signed.
 Blacklists.
 Gallery and online withdrawals.
 A dampening effect on student aspiration and outlook.
-Call it a little spate of Jewish McCarthyism.
+Call it a little spate of Israeli McCarthyism.

 Detroit Art Needs Cranbrook Leadership to Step Up